jhashikhar/digital-signal-governance/docs/framework-scope.md

 ## Scope of Assessment

-DSG may be used to describe, classify, document, analyze, or assess governance conditions affecting digital signals.
+DSG may be used to describe, classify, document, analyze, or reason about governance conditions affecting digital signals.

 Such assessment is conceptual and governance-oriented.